borela/naomi/CONTRIBUTING.md

 sort of sequence.

-For example, in PHP 7 you can declare the type hint before a function parameter, it is optional and after it, only a variable is expected and this is key to a good syntax highlighting.
+For example, in PHP 7 you can declare the type hint before a function parameter, it is optional and after it only a variable is expected, this is key to a good syntax highlighting.

 When you highlight like this, you don't need to mark regions as invalid, the